-We might also tend not to use the dedicated GPS device when we know where we’re going (i.e. we know the place well enough that I don’t feel the need to log or track it).
+We also tend not to use the dedicated GPS device when we know where we’re going (i.e. we know the place well enough that we don’t feel the need to log or track our driving to it).
 That said, I’m on the fence about keeping our old units in the car so we don’t leak more metadata concerning our position than we have to.

 Everyone has his or her reason for going with GPS unit over the smart phone or vice versa.
 However, given all that we’ve said about why we still use them, I’d imagine that the people who’d be willing to go against the market forces and pick up one of these things would: